merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro-config.md

 # Nitro Config

-Starting with version 2, nitro uses [config](https://www.npmjs.com/package/config) for project configuration.
+Nitro uses [config](https://www.npmjs.com/package/config) for project configuration.

 This lets you extend the nitro default parameters for different environments (local, development, production, ...).
 The configuration is placed in the [`/config`](../../config) directory.
 Read more about [configuration files](https://github.com/lorenwest/node-config/wiki/Configuration-Files)